jwischmeier/project2/README.md

 # project2
+The program stores a list of books.
+It also has the capability of looking up books by their ISBN.

 Initialize the books.csv file with the first line containing header information: ISBN,Author,Title

 Enter the ISBN number and click the Lookup ISBN button and the program will connect to the Internet and retrieve the book's title and author.